 - After this time lightly grease your hands with some olive oil.
 Take the dough and knead it for 10 seconds.
 Gather the dough and slam it on the work surface.
 You have to slam the dough 60 times each time picking it up but without kneading it.
 After you have slammed it all 60 times place it in a lightly greased bowl and let rest for 10 minutes.

-- After this time take the dough and slam it other 60 times, then again place it in the bowl for 10 minutes.
+- After this time take the dough and slam it other 60 times.
+Again place it in the bowl for 10 minutes.

 - At this point put some flour on your hands, deflate the dough, flatten it on a lightly floured work surface, fold the outer edges towards the center and then do the same with the top and the bottom edge.
 Gather the dough and lay it in a bread basket, in a bowl with a cotton cloth or in my case the earthenware bowl.
 All such containers should be widely floured so that the dough will not stick to them.
 Cover with plastic wrap or a cotton cloth.
 Make the dough rise another hour or hour and a half in a warm place.